railwayapp/docs/src/docs/guides/database-migration-guide.md

 ## Need Help?

-If you run into any issues, or would like help with your migrations, we would be more than happy to answer your questions on our [Discord](https://discord.gg/railway) or over email at [support@railway.app](mailto:support@railway.app).
+If you run into any issues, or would like help with your migrations, we would be more than happy to answer your questions on our [Discord](https://discord.com/channels/713503345364697088/1200516735497945239), [Community Forum](https://community.railway.app/db-migration), or over email at [support@railway.app](mailto:support@railway.app) (for Pro users).